OneCDOnly/sherpa/README.md

 * Existing installations of Clinton Hall's **SABnzbdplus** or QNAP_Stephane's **QSabNZBdPlus** will be replaced with **SABnzbdplus**.
 Configuration will be retained.

+* Existing installations of Clinton Hall's **CouchPotato2** will be replaced with **CouchPotato2**.
+Configuration will be retained.

 * Existing active installations of **SickRage** will be replaced with **SickChill**.
 Configuration will be retained.

 * Each of these packages continues the idea of 'self-update-on-launch' that was used in Clinton Hall's wrapper scripts.
 These scripts are my own version and require a few packages to be installed via Entware (this is what **sherpa** does).
 Updating an app is easy - just restart the app via its init script.
 Each app is updated from GitHub and from that application's current 'master' branch.

-* For those looking to setup a new NAS, suggest you start with SABnzbd+ first, then install a TV show finder like SickRage or Medusa.
+* For those looking to setup a new NAS, suggest you start with SABnzbd+ first, then install a TV show finder like SickChill or Medusa.
 This will allow SickRage to be properly configured with the API details from SABnzbd.

 * Medusa is named 'OMedusa' in the App Center to avoid conflict with the existing Medusa package available in the Qnapclub Store.

+* Watcher3 is named 'OWatcher3' in the App Center to avoid conflict with the existing Watcher3 package available in the Qnapclub Store.